 Your hearing is dependent on the blood vessels and nerves in your inner ear.
 NIH researchers believe that the high blood glucose levels that occur in diabetic people damage those blood vessels and nerves over time, resulting in hearing loss.

 A study by a group of Japanese researchers found that hearing loss may be related to A1c levels and added that diabetics younger than 60-years-old were more likely to have hearing loss than diabetics older than 60.
+Diabetes has already been tied to an increased risk of kidney and cardiovascular troubles, nerve damage, and vision loss.
+After this study, it is now believed that diabetics are twice as likely as those without the disease to have a hearing impairment.

 Both studies concluded that hearing loss is more likely in diabetics.
 However, neither study was designed to pinpoint the specific link between diabetes and hearing loss.
 The researchers hypothesized that blood sugar levels damaging blood vessels could be the cause.
 They also warned that another likely culprit could be medications taken by diabetes patients, which could also damage their hearing.